atanumallik1/SpringSecMaster/Documentation/SSChapter17.md

     _Note : We can see , if the Authorization code is received by an unwanted client, it will not be able to get the access token in step 5 as the Authrization Server knows from Step 4 , that the authorization code was issued for which client.
 This is where `authorization_code` is better than `implicit` grant type_

+__Accessing the Resource__
+The resource is accessed from the Resource server by providing the bearer token (Refer to Step 5 in previous section).

+The resource server verifies the authenticity of the Token using the symmetric key.

 ### __password__ grant types
 *   In this example _client1_ is registered in the Authorization Server to use this grant type.
 Refer to the table data screenshot